fabaff/mqtt-panel/README.md

 ### MQTT broker/server
 A MQTT broker/server is needed to run on **localhost** on port **1883**.

+- [hbmqtt](https://github.com/beerfactory/hbmqtt) - MQTT broker with build-in
+  websockets capabilities
 - [mosca](http://mcollina.github.io/mosca/) - A multi-transport MQTT broker
   for node.js
-- [mosquitto](http://mosquitto.org/) - An Open Source MQTT v3.1 Broker
+- [mosquitto](http://mosquitto.org/) - An Open Source MQTT v3.1 broker

 ## Running mqtt-panel

 1. Make sure that your MQTT broker/server is running and listening.
+Use `./server-mqtt.py` for the websockets example or setup your MQTT broker for websockets support.
 2. Launch `./runner.sh` which will start the node server incl. the web socket on port 3000.
 3. Start the `./test-messages.py` script to publish test messages if you have no other source for messages.
-This requires the Python bindings of mosquitto.
-4. Open `index.html` with your browser.
+4. Open `index.html` for the node version or `index-ws.html` for the websockets with your browser.

 For manually sending messages to your MQTT broker/server you can use `mosquitto_pub` from `mosquitto`.